 Studying for the Exam

-The study period for the advancement exam is a stressful time: open books everywhere, reviewing at every free moment.
+The study period for the advancement exam is a stressful time: open books everywhere, servicemembers reviewing at every free moment.
 And many soldiers do not pass the first time they take it.
 But don’t let this deter you too much.
-The benefits of going through the process outweigh the stress since the soldiers who do pass and advance earn a higher rate and higher pay.
+Since the soldiers who pass and advance earn a higher rate and pay, the benefits of going through the process outweigh the stress.

 You’ll have a much better chance of succeeding on the first try if you study the way you learn best.
 Since you have 6 months between the time the bibliographies come out and the time of the exam, prioritize your time to make your study plan as efficient and effective as possible.
 No program is going to be a perfect fit for everyone.
 Study what you know first to get all of that ground covered and out of the way, or study what you aren’t as familiar with first to spend the most time on what you don’t know.
 Basically, do what works for you.